subsquid/docs/quick-start.md

 ## 5. Run Hydra Indexer locally

 Hydra's two-tier architecture separates data ingesting and indexing \(done by Hydra Indexer\) and processing \(done by Hydra Processor, of course\).
 Hydra Indexer + API gateway is a set-and-forget service which requires maintainance only when there is a major runtime upgrade.
-The scaffolder conveniently creatres a stub for running the indexer stack with docker-compose, as defined in `docker-compose-indexer.yml`
+The scaffolder conveniently creates a stub for running the indexer stack with docker-compose, as defined in `docker-compose-indexer.yml`

 The `WS_PROVIDER_ENDPOINT_URI`environment variable defines the node to connect.
 Additionally, one can map volumes as json files with runtime type definitions.
 The following environment variables